Academic Access Program

 Freshmen who have not been placed in the AAP but desire to begin their academic studies through the AAP may request to participate in AAP courses during their first year on campus.
 International students may be placed into the AAP rather than the English for International Students program based on their educational record.

-- SAIC expects students to complete their AAP coursework in no more than three semesters so that they can complete their required art history level 1000 survey courses and their liberal arts English (1001 and 1005) courses by the end of the fifth semester on campus and be on track to graduate, if they so desire, in four years.
+All AAP participants, regardless of when they were admitted to SAIC, are expected to complete their required AAP courses by the end of their first year of study.
+Students must complete their AAP Foundations coursework (AAP 1001 and AAP 1011) in no more than two semesters.
+Students can then complete their required art history survey courses and their English courses by the end of the fourth semester of study and be on track to graduate, if they so desire, in four years.

-To help ensure your success, we provide the following resources:
+To help ensure student success, we provide the following resources:

-- The AAP provides an in-class orientation during the second week of the semester where you will learn more about the program and become acquainted with strategies for a successful college experience.
+- The AAP provides an in-class orientation during the second week of the semester where students learn more about the program and become acquainted with strategies for a successful college experience.

 - The AAP encourages student-instructor conferences.
-You will be meeting with your instructors for individual and group conferences in and outside of class, and your instructors, as well as the program coordinator, are available to meet with you whenever you have concerns or questions about your studies.
+Students meet with their instructors for individual and group conferences in and outside of class, and instructors, as well as the program coordinator, are available to meet whenever students have concerns or questions about their studies.

-- The Academic Advising Office monitors your progress through completion of the program, and advisers are available to link you with available campus resources.
+- The Academic Advising Office monitors student progress through completion of the program, and advisers are available to link students with available campus resources.

-- The Writing Center, Learning Resource Center, and Disability Resource Center are available to all students.
-You are encouraged to take advantage of the academic support they offer.
+- The Writing Center and Disability and Learning Resource Center (DLRC) are available to all students.
+AAP students are encouraged to take advantage of the academic support they offer.

 At the end of each term, the AAP Coordinator chairs a committee to review the academic performance of each student in the program.
 The committee is composed of the Chair of the Liberal Arts department and undergraduate division academic administrators, including deans from the Office of Student Affairs and Academic Advising.

-- Continuation to second term—If you have successfully completed the first term of the program, you can continue to the second term.
-Successful completion is defined as receiving a grade of Credit (CR).
-No Credit (NCR), Incomplete (I), or Withdraw (W) do not meet the requirements.
+- Continuation to second term—If a student has successfully completed the first term of the program, they can continue to the second term.
+Successful completion is defined as receiving a grade of Credit (CR) in AAP 1001 AND AAP 1011.
+No Credit (NCR), Incomplete (I), or Withdraw (W) grades indicate a course will need to be repeated (see below).

-- Repeat a course—If you receive any grade other than Credit (CR) in an AAP course, you must repeat the course the following semester.
-In this case, you are strongly encouraged to use all resources available to help ensure your success.
+- Repeat a course—If a student receives any grade other than Credit (CR) in AAP 1001, AAP 1011, or English 1002, they must repeat the course the following semester*.
+In this case, the student is strongly encouraged to use all resources available to help ensure their success.

 Appeals (Other than Dismissal)

-If you wish to appeal a program policy decision other than dismissal, you should contact the following people in this order:
+If a student wishes to appeal a program policy decision other than dismissal, they should contact the following people in this order:

 - AAP Coordinator